 Academic Integrity, Essays and Homework

 This course is governed by the prevailing Codes of Student Conduct and of Academic Integrity of the University of Michigan and the College of Literature, Science and the Arts (LSA).
 All work submitted must be original student work produced for this course, with proper quotation and citation of the contributions of others.
 Violations of Academic Integrity will be taken seriously and can in serious cases result in a failing grade for the course and/or referral to the LSA Assistant Dean for Undergraduate Education.
-Official LSA policies on Academic Integrity, and also a quiz on Academic Integrity, can be found at: http://www.lsa.umich.edu/academicintegrity/
+Click here to see the official LSA pages on Academic Integrity, including a quiz on Academic Integrity.

 The four essays you submit for this course are where this policy crucially applies.
 This means: